FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 WHAT ABOUT THE ANNUAL FEES?

 Annual fees are a big roadblock for many people.
-They just don’t want to pay an annual fee on multiple cards.
+Many just don’t want to pay an annual fee on multiple cards.
 For me, it’s a small price to pay for a huge travel reward.
-Please don’t let an annual fee be the reason you don’t get a travel credit card.
-There are also great credit cards with no annual fees!
+Before you cross a credit card off of your list, make sure that you factor in the card perks, benefits and statement credits first.

 Here are a few examples of cards that I’m happy to pay the annual fee for: